Musigwa-zz/CodeLab/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: "✨State your feature request title ✨"
+about: "✨Suggest some new feature to help us improve✨"
-title: "✨State your feature request title ✨"
+title: "State your feature request title"
-labels: Feature request, enhancement
+labels: enhancement
 assignees: ''

 ---